michaelgruczel/build-you-own-paas-conference-resources/README.md

     $ terraform --version

-In case you want to use it from commandline on you pc and not from withing the vagrant box:
+In case you want to use it from commandline on your PC and not from withing the vagrant box:

 * Download archive from https://www.terraform.io/downloads.html
 * unzip it